Julylle/Liquid-based-Nitrous-Oxide-Quantification/README.md

 * Option 2: In any Python interpreter under your Conda environment with the cloned package installed

 (1) Open ['demo.py'](https://github.com/Julylle/Liquid-based-Nitrous-Oxide-Quantification-/blob/main/demo.py) and click Run (e.g., in VS Code or Spyder)
-, OR,
-(2) Open ['demo.ipynb'](https://github.com/Julylle/Liquid-based-Nitrous-Oxide-Quantification-/blob/main/demo.ipynb) in Jupyter Notebook and run all cells
+(2) OR, Open ['demo.ipynb'](https://github.com/Julylle/Liquid-based-Nitrous-Oxide-Quantification-/blob/main/demo.ipynb) in Jupyter Notebook and run all cells

----
-## 🧩 Example Data

-A placeholder Excel file is included under ['data/Monitoring_Data_Example.xlsx'](https://github.com/Julylle/Liquid-based-Nitrous-Oxide-Quantification/blob/21d9d6b2bafa2d38a378dd28d77513d84e06478f/data/Monitoring_Data_Example.xlsx).
-Replace this file with your actual monitoring dataset.
-Your dataset should contain timestamped measurements of dissolved oxygen, N₂O, and related process variables.
-Your dataset should keep the same header and unit as the provided template.

----

 ## 📜 License
 This project is licensed under the MIT License, see the LICENSE file for details.